 Hypertext Transfer Protocol (HTTP)

 Hypertext Transfer Protocol (HTTP) is widely used for on-demand streaming.
-The protocol divides multimedia content into smaller chunks so that you can control how you want to stream.
+The protocol divides multimedia content into smaller chunks, allowing you to control how you stream it.
 For example, videos are delivered in multiple bitrates.
 You can choose a lower bitrate video to match a slower network or a higher bitrate for better quality on fast connections.

 Real-Time Transport Protocol (RTP)

-Real-Time Transport Protocol (RTP) works with RTSP to deliver audio and video in real time over an IP network.
+The Real-Time Transport Protocol (RTP) works in conjunction with RTSP to deliver audio and video in real-time over an IP network.
 Like HTTP, the protocol divides media into data packets and then adds time synchronization, such as sequence numbers and time stamps.
 Because of RTP, you can detect content errors or unsynchronized streams.

 User Datagram Protocol (UDP)